 Bristol’s double glazing market is shaped by its exceptional architectural heritage.
 Standard uPVC casement prices are broadly comparable with national averages, but the city’s Georgian core – and the conservation area requirements that come with it – creates strong demand for timber and slim-profile aluminium frames that command a significant premium.
 A specialist timber joiner working in Clifton typically costs more per window than a national uPVC installer, but for a listed property there is often no alternative.

 Prices include supply, fitting, disposal of old windows, and FENSA certification.
-All prices benefit from 0% VAT on energy-saving materials until March 2027 – saving approximately £1,000 on a £5,000 uPVC installation.
+All prices below include VAT at the standard 20% rate.
+Double glazing is standard-rated and does not qualify for the 0% energy-saving-materials relief (GOV.UK Notice 708/6).
 A typical 3-bed Victorian terrace in Bedminster or Bishopston has 8 windows; a larger Georgian townhouse in Clifton may have 12–16, significantly increasing costs.

 Bristol’s Housing Stock